ZMT Wins BGTW Award

 The award celebrates not only the beauty of Kurdistan’s mountains, but also the dedication of the communities, guides, and local hosts who have built the trail from the ground up.

-“This recognition is a huge honor for everyone involved,” said Barzi Bakir the Executive Director of the Kurdistan Trails Organization (KTO), which manages the project.
+“This recognition is a huge honor for everyone involved,” said Barzi Bakir, the Executive Director of the Kurdistan Trails Organization (KTO), which manages the ZMT project.
 “What began as a dream to connect communities has now become a symbol of pride for Kurdistan.
 Every family along the trail is thrilled to know that the guests they once welcomed into their homes now see their land as a global travel destination.”

 The award also signals a new chapter for tourism in the Kurdistan Region, one built on sustainability, authenticity, and community empowerment.